Grading

 Assessment and Grading Breakdown

-Your performance in this course will be evaluated across four components, each designed to assess your participation, understanding, and practical application of data visualization concepts discussed in the class.
+Your performance in this course will be evaluated across 6 components, each designed to assess your participation, understanding, and practical application of data visualization concepts discussed in the class.

 Attendance reflects your consistent engagement with the course and is recorded for both the Morning Session (10:00 AM - 12:30 PM) and the Afternoon Session (1:30 PM - 3:30 PM) each Tuesday.